Geelong Grammar School: Buildings at Corio

 Built in stages until the 1930s the Cook Quad houses most of the school's Science Department.

 School Song

 The school song, "Carmen Coriense", is named after Eton College's school song, "Carmen Etonense", and is sung in Latin.
 The song is typically sung on Founders' Day, which is celebrated on or close to 24 June, marking the date when the foundation stone for the old school in central Geelong was laid.
 The school choir leads the whole school in singing the song, followed by three cheers for the school's founders.

-An official English translation was provided in 2014 by the late Michael Dudley de Burgh Collins Persse (MVO, OAM) and J. L. Alsop.
+An official English translation was provided in 2014 by the late Michael Dudley de Burgh Collins Persse and J. L. Alsop.